 February 9, 2022

 Dr. Michael Marshall: Mental Health and the Transition from Hight School to College – Setting your child up for success.
-The talk will focus on the potential mental health-related risk factors facing students as they transition to college.
-This includes prevalence, signs to watch for, and how to speak with your child about his/her/their mental state.
-It will also touch on preparations prior to and during enrollment that can help ensure that a plan is in place in the event the student needs help.
-This includes resources in and out of school.
+The talk focused on the potential mental health-related risk factors facing students as they transition to college.

 January 12, 2022